 You must submit your completed Financial viability risk assessment tool in asqanet with your initial registration application.
 Without this tool, ASQA will consider your application incomplete

-The tool requires you to confirm your readiness to deliver quality training and assessment, and manage the recruitment, enrolment and support of students, through a series of questions against selected clauses of the Standards for Registered Training Organisations (RTOs) 2015.
-The tool also requires the submission of evidence that will support the claims made.
+The self-assessment requires you to confirm your readiness to deliver quality training and assessment, and manage the recruitment, enrolment and support of students, through a series of questions against selected clauses of the Standards for Registered Training Organisations (RTOs) 2015.
+The self-assessment also requires the submission of evidence that will support the claims made.

 The responses and evidence will be assessed by ASQA in the assessment stage of the application.

-The process of completing this tool will help you gain a realistic understanding of the requirements of becoming an RTO, and the preparedness of your proposed operations.
+The process of completing this self-assessment will help you gain a realistic understanding of the requirements of becoming an RTO, and the preparedness of your proposed operations.

-If you submit an application for initial registration without this self-assessment tool, and the required supporting evidence, your application will be considered incomplete.
+If you submit an application for initial registration without this self-assessment, and the required supporting evidence, your application will be considered incomplete.

-ASQA requires you to disclose people who are associated with the organisation applying for registration and demonstrate these people meet the fit and proper person requirements.
+ASQA requires you to disclose people who are associated with the organisation applying for registration and ensure these people meet the fit and proper person requirements.